Universal (UVV)

 Preston D. Wigner, Chairman, President, and Chief Executive Officer

-Mr. Wigner was elected Chairman, President, and Chief Executive Officer of Universal Corporation on October 1, 2024.
-He has been with Universal for over 20 years, having joined in 2003.
-Prior to his current role, he served as Senior Vice President of Universal Corporation and Executive Vice President of Universal Leaf Tobacco Company from April 1, 2024.
-Before that, he held the positions of Vice President, General Counsel, and Secretary of Universal Corporation, and Senior Vice President, General Counsel, and Assistant Secretary of Universal Leaf from November 2005 until April 2024.
-Before joining Universal, Mr. Wigner worked as an associate with the law firms Williams Mullen and Hunton Andrews Kurth (formerly Hunton & Williams).
+Elected Chairman, President, and Chief Executive Officer of Universal Corporation on October 1, 2024.
+Mr. Wigner joined Universal in 2003, bringing over two decades of industry experience.
+He previously served as Senior Vice President of Universal Corporation from December 2023, and prior to that, as Vice President, General Counsel and Secretary of Universal Corporation and Senior Vice President, General Counsel and Assistant Secretary of Universal Leaf from November 2005 until April 2024.
+Before joining Universal, Mr. Wigner was an associate with the law firms Williams Mullen and Hunton Andrews Kurth (formerly Hunton & Williams).

 Johan C. Kroner, Senior Vice President and Chief Financial Officer